Pandrasus: Story

-In the Historia Regum Britanniae, Pandrasus is king of the Greeks, and holds the Trojan descendants of Helenus as slaves, who had been captured by Pyrrhus as punishment for the death of his father Achilles in the Trojan War.
-Brutus of Troy discovers these Trojans after being exiled from Italy, and rises to become their leader.
+In the Historia Regum Britanniae, Pandrasus is king of the Greeks, and has enslaved the Trojan descendants of Helenus (who had been captured by Pyrrhus as punishment for the death of his father Achilles in the Trojan War).
+After being exiled from Italy, Brutus of Troy arrives in Greece and becomes the leader of the enslaved Trojans.

-Assaracus – a Greek noble of Trojan descent through his mother's side, who owns three castles – sides with the Trojans, as his fully Greek half brother had the support of Pandrasus to take his castles.
+Assaracus – a Greek noble who owns three castles, and is of Trojan descent through his mother's side – sides with the Trojans after Pandrasus allows Assaracus' fully Greek half brother to take these castles.
 Brutus agrees to support Assaracus, gathers all the Trojans and fortifies Assaracus' towns, then retreats with Assaracus and the Trojans to the woods and hills.
 Brutus sends a letter to Pandrasus, requesting that the Trojans be freed and allowed either to remain living in the woods, or to depart from Greece.

 Pandrasus consults with his nobles, then gathers an army to march on the town of Sparatinum where he suspects Brutus to be.
 Brutus ambushes them on their way to Sparatinum with three thousand men, and slaughters the Greeks as they try to fall back to the far side of the river Akalon (possibly the Achelous or Acheron).
 Pandrasus' brother Antigonus attempts to rally the Greeks, but ends up being captured along with his companion Anacletus.
 Brutus reinforces the town with six hundred men then retreats to the woods, while Pandrasus reassembles the Greek forces and then lays siege to the town.

 While the Greeks are encamped around Sparatinum, Brutus forces Anacletus to trick the night sentries into leaving their posts to help Antigonus, and then attacks the sleeping Greeks, massacring nearly all of them, except Pandrasus, who is kept alive.
 The Trojans hold a council, and decide that they have to demand their freedom to leave Greece, with plentiful resources to do so, as Pandrasus would regain his strength and have them all killed if they remained.
 Pandrasus is then brought in, and threatened with a cruel death if he does not agree to this, in addition to giving Brutus the hand of his eldest daughter Innogen in marriage.
 Pandrasus complies, offering to remain a hostage until they leave, and says that he was glad his daughter was to be married to such a great leader as Brutus.